sublee/trueskill/docs/index.rst

 .. note::

-   When winners have too lower rating than losers, :meth:`TrueSkill.rate` will raise :exc:`FloatingPointError`.
+   When winners have a much lower rating than losers, :meth:`TrueSkill.rate` will raise :exc:`FloatingPointError`.
 In this case, you need higher floating-point precision.
 The mpmath library offers flexible floating-point precision.
 You can solve the problem with mpmath as a backend and higher